Pharmacist Resume Example

 I always stress the value of teamwork.
 If you’ve worked with physicians, nurses, or interdisciplinary care teams, say so-collaboration is a big deal in hospitals.

 Wrap up your resume with regulatory know-how.
-Mentioning JCAHO or state compliance helps recruiters trust your understanding of hospital standards.
+Mentioning JCAHO or state compliance helps recruiters trust your understanding of hospital standards, and including a cover letter can further highlight your attention to these details.

 The summary or objective sits right at the top of your resume.
 It’s your first chance to show hiring managers why you stand out.